 Maybe.
 But before you promote your “super-employee” into a leadership role, how do you set them up for success?
 What types of management training do you provide in your company?
 Have they had the right amount of professional development along the way to be ready for the challenges that management has to offer?

 No?
 Don’t worry, many of our fast-growing clients experience the same challenges in developing a great leader.
-We’ve outlined five leadership development tips to help you coach and develop your new leaders to ensure long-term success:
+As part of our business coaching services, we’ve outlined the top leadership tips for new leaders.

 Leadership Development Tip 1: Establish Trust